 Kerry Pastine (vocals), Pauly Six (guitar), Lance Romance (upright bass) and Mad Dog (stand-up drums) are believers in mixing ideas from the past into something new, fun and exciting.
 There are elements of rockabilly, jump blues, classic soul and garage rock all spun together in an intoxicating original sound that fans are calling a "roots rock & roll party."
 Party is definitely the name of the game for the Crime Scene.
 Their songs are born from that magical feeling when a band gets together and the union feels like fate.
 All of the pieces simply fall into place and the result is a joyful celebration of life, love and hazy nights filled with live music, friends and just a hint of danger.

 One of those hazy nights is captured perfectly in the video for Let's Do This Thing.
-Since its release in April 2015, the video has caught fire, landing the Crime Scene on television, radio and stages across the U.S. The Fox 31 Everday Show featured the video for their Viral Video spot where hosts Chris Parente and Kathie J commented, "I love this!
+The video caught fire, landing the Crime Scene on television, radio and stages across the U.S. The Fox 31 Everday Show featured the video for their Viral Video spot where hosts Chris Parente and Kathie J commented, "I love this!
 I could not believe their sound.
 I thought, 'They have to be [from] L.A.'
 They are going places!"
 While on tour in Nashville, the band was invited to the 515 Studio for a televised interview on Nashville Entertainment Weekly where they talked about their "incredible" video and how their unique sound sets them apart from other artists and bands in the "Americana" genre.
 As Longmont Magazine points out, "It’s rockabilly with a Patti Smith attitude.
 They’re good.
 Really good.
 The music market really is ripe for some rock and roll, so they well may be on their way to bigger venues and locations."

 The sound is at once familiar, but modern.
 Vintage, but cutting edge.
 This ride isn't an old Cadillac.
 Kerry Pastine and the Crime Scene is a souped-up hot rod with bulletproof glass, a modern chassis and a shiny new engine.
 The perfect vehicle for a life of crime and musical performances born of sin.